neogeny/TatSu/docs/mini-tutorial.rst

 ~~~~~~~~~~~~~~~

 Translation is one of the most common tasks in language processing.
-Analysis often sumarizes the parsed input, and *walkers* are good for that.
+Analysis builds a compact representation of the parsed input.
+In translation,
-In translation, the output can often be as verbose as the input, so a systematic approach that avoids bookkeeping as much as possible is convenient.
+the output can often be as verbose as the input, so a systematic approach
+that avoids bookkeeping as much as possible is convenient.

 |TatSu| provides support for template-based code generation (translation) in the ``tatsu.codegen`` module.
 Code generation works by defining a translation class for each class in the model specified by the grammar.

-Nowadays the preferred code generation strategy is to walk down the AST_ and `print()` the desired output, with the help of the ``NodWalker`` class, and the ``IndentPrintMixin`` mixin.
-That's the strategy used by pegen_, the precursor to the new `PEG parser`_ in Python_.
+Nowadays the preferred code generation strategy is to walk down the
+AST_ and `print()` the desired output, with the help of the ``NodWalker``
+class, and the ``IndentPrintMixin`` mixin.
+That's the strategy used
+by pegen_, the precursor to the new `PEG parser`_ in Python_.

 The following code generator translates input expressions to the postfix instructions of a stack-based processor: